 1. Mixing Secrets for the Small Studio

 Coming from the author Mike Senior, we start off this list with our favorite “Mixing Secrets for the Small Studio”.
-In this book, you will find advice for, home mixing and working with a lower quality equipment while getting the professional results out of it.
-This book goes quite in depth into topics, so it's a great way to understand the fundamentals very well.
+In this book, you will find advice for home mixing and working with lower-quality equipment while getting professional results out of it.
+This book goes in-depth into topics, so it's a great way to understand the fundamentals very well.

 You will get a huge amount of advice and tips on how to mold your recordings into professional-sounding records, but without using pro-grade equipment.